FilipiMachado/e-commerce-website-vuejs/README.md

 The E-commerce was developed using front-end knowledge, routing, authentication and products requests via Fake Store Products API.
 ## 📝 License

-This project is under MIT licence.
+This project is under MIT license.
 Read this file [LICENSE](LICENSE.md) for more details.

 <hr/>